Notes on Bi-parameter Paraproducts: Mixed Paraproducts

 It is then simple to see that $\dyprodhpn{f} \lesssim |\Omega|^{\frac{1}{p}}$.
 Finally, for any function $f$ and any $0 < p < \infty$, one may find a contracting family of open sets $\{\Omega_i\}$ and $L^s$-atoms $f_i$ supported on $\Omega_i$ such that

-Also, when $f$ is finite linear combination of rectangular Haar function, the this sum is finite.
+Also, when $f$ is finite linear combination of rectangular Haar functions this sum is finite.
 See \cite{MR4952996} for the proof.
 In order to use this atomic decomposition we need to prove a simple lemma which is very useful when working with ``local operators''.

 \begin{lemma} Let $T$ be a linear operator that is \emph{local} in the sense that it maps $L^s$-atoms supported on $\Omega$ into $L^q$-atoms supported on the same set $\Omega$ ($1<s,q<\infty$).
 Then $T$ is bounded on $\dyprodhp$ for $0<p<q$.
 Moreover, the same conclusion holds for $1<p<q$, provided that for any $L^s$-atom $f$ supported on $\Omega$, $T(f)$ is supported on $\Omega$ (not necessarily an atom) and satisfies